 - A system refresh might require anywhere between 8 to 30 minutes to come into effect.

-- System restore removes newly installed software partially.
+- Windows system restore removes newly installed software partially.
 It only deletes executable files and DLLs which were added after the restore point was created, but does not delete shortcuts and other files.
 In other words, it is not a complete refresh.

 - A system restore point gets deleted after a default time of 90 days.